mattetti/book_mdar/book/source/Chapters/3_Getting_Started/1_Installing.markdown

 ### The Easy Way

-If you're on a *nix or OSX operating system then keeping upto date with all the edge versions of these gems can be made really easy by using the [Edgy sake tasks](http://edgy.4ninjas.org).
+If you're on a *nix operating system (including Mac OS X) then keeping upto date with all the edge versions of these gems can be made really easy by using the [Edgy sake tasks](http://edgy.4ninjas.org).

 All you need to run to get `RSpec`, `merb-core`, `merb-more`, `dm-core`, `dm-more`, `data_objects` & all the other dependent gems installed automgically is...